Techtonica/techtonica.org/README.md

 ### Set Up Virtual Environment

-It is recommended you use a virtual environment tool to keep dependencies required by different projects separate.
+It is recommended you use a virtual environment to keep dependencies required by different projects separate.
 [Learn more about Python virtual environments](http://docs.python-guide.org/en/latest/dev/virtualenvs/).